Sugarman03/docs/trezor-user/settingup.rst

 4. Offline with Python tools
 ----------------------------

 This procedure is only for advanced users!
-We do not recommend to use it unless you have some experience with command line and Python.
+We do not recommend to use it unless you have some experience with a command line and Python.
 If you wish to proceed further anyway please visit our `Github repository <https://github.com/trezor/python-trezor>`_.

 Setting up TREZOR with TREZOR Wallet
 -----------------------------

-Now you've successfully established a communication between your TREZOR and TREZOR Wallet.
+You've successfully established a communication between your TREZOR and TREZOR Wallet.
 Good job!
-There are still couple of steps you need to take in order to start using your TREZOR, so let's get right into it.
+Now go to go to `TREZOR Wallet <https://wallet.trezor.io>`_.
+There are still a couple of steps you need to take in order to start using your TREZOR, so let's get right into it.

 As TREZOR comes without a firmware installed, to make sure you always have the newest version when setting up, the first thing you will be asked to do is to install the device system - firmware.
 Simply confirm the installation and follow instructions on your screen.